RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

   </figure>
 </div>

-Importantly, all natural Euler samplers of pointwisely transformable interpolations are equivalent:
+However, we can go one step further to eliminate DDIM completely, as all natural Euler samplers of affine interpolations—being pointwise transformable to one another—are equivalent:

 > If two interpolation processes are related by a pointwise transform, then **their discrete trajectories obtained through natural Euler sampling are also related by the same pointwise transform**, provided the time grids are appropriately scaled.
 {: .definition}